truenas/middleware/docs/userguide/index.rst

 Table 8.1f summarizes the options available when creating a ZFS dataset.
 Some settings are only available in "Advanced Mode".
 To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in
-:menuselection:`System --> Settings --> Advanced`.
+:menuselection:`System --> Advanced`.
 These attributes can also be changed after dataset creation in :menuselection:`Storage --> Volumes --> View Volumes`.

 **Table 8.1f: ZFS Dataset Options**